The only Museum in USA dedicated to Erotic Art

 NEW PERSPECTIVES ON EROS AND FEMALE INDIVIDUALITY, DESIRE, AND THE BODY’S KNOWLEDGE

-The Great Wall of Vagina Vulva! by Jamie McCartney, Quarantine Nudes by Kevin Berlin, an two exhibitions by the Kinsey Institute, featuring artists Emilio Sanchez and Austin Osman Spare
+The Great Wall of Vulva by Jamie McCartney, Quarantine Nudes by Kevin Berlin, an two exhibitions by the Kinsey Institute, featuring artists Emilio Sanchez and Austin Osman Spare

 – Unapologetic and uncanny, the Wilzig Erotic Art Museum of Miami (WEAM) will welcome guests to its most dynamic exhibition to date, with four different shows that celebrate individuality and address the sensual nature of the human being through both contemporary and historic lenses.

-the museum will unveil Jamie McCartney’s seminal work “ a 26 ft-long frieze consisting of a mosaic of plaster-cast, genital close-ups of 400 women.
+the museum will unveil Jamie McCartney’s seminal work “ The Great Wall of Vulva a 26 ft-long frieze consisting of a mosaic of plaster-cast, genital close-ups of 400 women.
 The work lands in the US for the first time, following exhibitions in European institutions such as the Triennale di Milano and Musex - Museu Pedagógico do Sexo in Lisbon.

 The same day marks the museum’s debut of New York artist Kevin Berlin’s ``Quarantine Nudes,” an ensemble of vibrant and heartfelt nude drawings on paper and large-scale oil on canvas paintings, where Berlin examines the classical nude in a unique moment of post-pandemic vulnerability.